usgo/gocongress/README.md

 ------------------------

-Email for accounts in the gocongress.org domain is managed through google apps. jared.beck@usgo.org has access to manage these accounts.
+Email for accounts in the gocongress.org domain is managed through Google Apps. steve.colburn@usgo.org has access to manage these accounts.

 Thanks
 ------